BofA tells judge MBIA split must be annulled

 Giuffra also argued the transaction was based on a flawed one-person review by Jack Buchmiller, an analyst at the state insurance department who reviewed the restructuring.

-"We're trying to find the shortcut to get to the decision on transformation," he quoted Buchmiller saying on January 28, 2009.
+"We're trying to find the shortcut to get to the decision on transformation," he quoted Buchmiller as saying on Jan.
+28, 2009.

-The state insurance department reviewed only 1 percent of the MBIA Insurance unit's structured-finance portfolio, Giuffra said, and it never saw a $3.75 million analysis by Lehman Brothers paid for by MBIA, which showed MBIA had far greater losses than the bond insurer was telling the department.
+The state insurance department reviewed only 1 percent of the portfolio of MBIA's new structured-finance unit, MBIA Insurance, and it never saw a $3.75 million analysis by Lehman Brothers paid for by MBIA, which showed MBIA had far greater losses than MBIA was telling the department.

-The Lehman study showed MBIA Insurance unit's supposed policyholder surplus of $3.3 billion was a negative, according to the banks.
+The Lehman study showed MBIA Insurance's supposed policyholder surplus of $3.3 billion was a negative, according to the banks.

-The restructuring was approved by Eric Dinallo, then superintendent of the insurance department, on February 17, 2009.

-The insurance department was combined with banking oversight to form the New York State Department of Financial Services in 2011.

-According to transcripts quoted by Giuffra, Buchmiller expressed concern about making a decision before seeing an audited financial statement.
-If the approval were called into question, it would look like the department had acted in haste, Giuffra quoted Buchmiller as saying on February 9, 2009.

-Lawyers for MBIA and the state, who have said the insurance department acted properly in approving the split, will present their case to the judge after the banks.
+Lawyers for MBIA and the state, who have said the insurance department acted properly, will present their case to the judge after the banks.